Menu

 Olivier Piguet, President

-• 1 Jun 2021 11:47 | Anonymous
+• 1 Jun 2021 11:47 | Deleted user

 It is with great pleasure that I write my first Words from the President for the ASSBI newsletter.
 Before telling you about myself and what makes me tick, I would like to take this opportunity to thank Robyn Tate for her outstanding presidency during the past two years, steering ASSBI through turbulent waters in the past 18 months deftly and with great poise.
 One recognises a leader not by what they say but by how they react to the uncertainty and the unexpected; And Robyn has been, undoubtedly, a great ASSBI president and I hope to be able to follow her steps.
 My aim is to continue increasing ASSBI’s visibility in the Australasian landscape as a strong voice for brain injury, regardless of aetiology, and as a platform to promote excellence in applied research and interventions in the field.